dh-tech/undate-python/README.md

 cd undate-python
 ```

+## Setup and initialize git flow

+This repository uses [git-flow](https://github.com/nvie/gitflow) branching conventions:
+- **main** will always contain the most recent release
+- **develop** branch is the latest version of work in progress

+Pull requests should be made against the **develop** branch.

+It is recommended to install git flow (on OSX, use brew or ports, e.g.: `brew install git-flow`;
+on Ubuntu/Debian, `apt-get install git-flow`) and then initialize it in this repository
+via `git flow init` and accept the defaults.
+Then you can use `git flow feature start`
+to create feature development branches.

+Alternately, you can check out the develop branch (`git checkout develop`)
+and create your branches manually based on develop (`git checkout -b feature/xxx-name`).

 ### Set up Python environment
 Use a recent version of python 3.x; recommended to use a virtualenv, e.g.
 ```